HumbleFriedToast/bad-html-0.9-to-3.0/README.md

 # HTTP  Implementation

-A lightweight and minimal implementation of HTTP . starting from 0.9 and upgrading it to 3.0
+A lightweight and minimal implementation of an HTTP 0.9 server

 ## Features
 ### HTTP 0.9